 The intersection between driving fun and utility is not the SUV — it's the wagon.
 No better proof of this exists than the 2018 Volkswagen Golf SportWagen.

 The Golf SportWagen's competition includes cars as varied as hatchbacks, like the Subaru Crosstrek and Honda Civic hatchback, to compact sedans, like Volkswagen's own Jetta.
-I'd put the Golf SportWagen's driving experience up against any of those cars, and it outdoes them all on cargo room, as well.
-But the Golf SportWagen isn't perfect.
+I'd put the Golf SportWagen's driving experience up against any of those cars, and it outdoes them all on cargo space, as well.
+But the Volkswagen Golf SportWagen isn't perfect.

 The 2018 Golf SportWagen is a refresh.
 There are a few changes, but nothing moves the needle too far in either direction.
 (Compare it with last year's model.)
 The front and back feature slightly different styling, but one would be hard-pressed to tell the difference between this year's model and last year's.
 LED daytime running lights and LED taillights are now standard across all trims.